This post may contain affiliate links, from which we earn an income.

-In the height of summer, when its 30° plus, all you want to do is find some cold water to immerse yourself in.
+In the height of summer in the south of France, when it’s 30° plus, all you want to do is find some cold water in which to immerse yourself.
 If the cold water is also crystal clear and bubbling along through rock pools and waterfalls, then that’s even better.
 Top it off with a spectacular location and you’ve hit the wild swimming jackpot!
-We think these are the best wild swimming spots in France…enjoy!
+We think these are the best wild swimming spots in southern France …enjoy!

 Gorges du Verdouble, Duilhac-sous-Peyrepertuse, Aude

 This is a stunning slim gorge with beautiful clear water and lots of different areas for swimming and jumping.
 Walk around the large lake for the best spots and find a smooth rock to lay out on.
 Even on the hottest days, the water is cold; the best tactic is just to jump in!

 You would benefit from shoes designed for slippery surfaces here.
 There are no facilities, the car park is €2.
 It can get very busy at the weekends and during school holidays.
 The best time to go on those days is after 4pm for an evening cool off.

 Is this your first time visiting France?
 Get all the information you need in our France Travel Guide, including what to pack, the best time of year to go, getting there and practical tips to help you have the best trip!

 Gorge de Galamus, Saint-Paul-de-Fenouillet, Aude